 Early Decision (ED)

-If you choose to apply for Early Decision, it means that you will apply early and receive an admission decision sooner than the Regular Decision applicant pool.
+If you choose to apply for Early Decision, it means that you will apply early and receive an admission decision in mid-December.
 Early Decision applicants will receive one of three possible decisions: an offer of admission, deferral to Regular Decision, or denied admission.

 Early Decision is binding.
 This means that if you are offered admission, you must attend Drexel University and withdraw any applications submitted to other schools.
 You will be required to confirm your enrollment by January 15.